Procedure Guide ·Pyometra Surgery ·2026

 The Waiting Period Trap

-The standard 14-day illness waiting period applies.
-If your unspayed cat develops pyometra within those 14 days, the claim is denied.
-Since pyometra can develop quickly after a heat cycle, this is a real risk for cats enrolled during or just after estrus.
+A 14-day illness waiting period applies.
+If your unspayed cat develops pyometra within 14 days, claims are denied.
+Pyometra develops quickly after heat cycles - a real risk for newly enrolled cats.

 Red flag · Routine exclusion